taylorjg/Simple.Data.Informix/readme.md

 - Fix problem - System.ArgumentException / "Unknown SQL type - INTERVAL_DAY."
 - Add tests for more column data types
 - Run all unit tests against both V7 and V11
-- Raise an issue against Simple.Data whereby a stack overflow occurs when trying to use .Take() against my provider which currently does not support IQueryPager.
+- Raise an issue against Simple.Data whereby a stack overflow occurs when trying to use .Take() against my provider which currently does not support IQueryPager

 ## Installation